James Barnes (civil servant)

 Sir James Horace Barnes, KCB KBE (14 December 1891 – 4 February 1969) was an English civil servant.
-Educated at Merton College, Oxford, he entered the civil service in 1919 as an official in the Air Ministry.
+Educated at Manchester Grammar School and Merton College, Oxford, he entered the civil service in 1919 as an official in the Air Ministry.
 He was Deputy Director of Civil Aviation from 1940 to 1941 and the Joint Deputy Under Secretary of State from 1943 to 1945, when he became the sole Deputy Under Secretary.
 He was subsequently Permanent Secretary of the Air Ministry from 1947 from 1955.
 At the time of his retirement, he was the only official to have worked closely with every Chief of the Air Staff to date.